January 28

 Hannah G. Solomon Award

 Elizabeth “Liz” Igra was born in 1935 in Krakow, Poland.
 During World War II, she walked with her mother from Poland to Czechoslovakia and then to Hungary, where they went into hiding until the war ended.
 Many members of her family were killed during the Holocaust.
 After the war, Liz resettled in the United States.
 In 1977, she earned a bachelor’s degree in education with honors from Sacramento State, and in 1987 she earned a master’s of science in educational administration.
-In 1979, she helped found and taught at Shalom School, Sacramento’s Jewish Day School.
+In 1979, she helped establish Shalom School, Sacramento’s Jewish Day School, where she taught for many years.
 She dedicated her career to education, teaching in the Elk Grove Unified School District for decades, and sharing her expertise in the education of future teachers.
 Liz works tirelessly to teach others about the causes of genocide and the fragility of democracy and to fighting antisemitism.
 In 2009, she founded the Central Valley Holocaust Educators’ Network (CVHEN), whose mission is to support teachers “in effectively implementing a Holocaust curriculum that meets California Social Studies and Language Arts Standards”.
+Her educational philosophy of teaching about the Holocaust centers on fostering critical thinking, empathy, and self-awareness to fight against our innate personal biases that undermine our thinking with emotion, not logic.
+Liz believes that a rational and logical approach to teaching about the Holocaust will ensure that the memory of the Holocaust is not only a tale of suffering, but a vital lesson in human history.
 CVHEN connects Holocaust experts to area schools and community organizations to speak about their experiences.
-These stories ensure that we do not forget the horrible events of the Holocaust, and help to illuminate its effect on subsequent generations.
+These stories ensure that we do not forget the horrible events of the Holocaust, and help to illuminate its effect on subsequent generations.she helped establish Shalom School, Sacramento’s Jewish Day School, where she taught for many years

 Women of Valor Awards